 It’s worth remembering that ultimately WordPress is a blogging platform.
 So while you can use it straight out of the box, you’ll benefit from doing some basic configuration to make it more effective.
 Once your initial setup is complete, you should never have to return to this.

-You’ll want to immediately change your permalink structure otherwise each blog post will display something like: https://website.com/?p=3 rather than: https://website.com/xyz-collagen-review.
-The latter is going to be more search engine and user friendly, as it describes the nature of the page content.
+You’ll want to immediately change your permalink structure, otherwise each blog post will display something like: https://website.com/?p=3 rather than: https://website.com/easy-read-post-slug.
+Having a name rather than a number is much more search engine and user-friendly, as it describes the nature of the page content.

 The general settings in WordPress cover everything from the site title through to the URL of your website.
 Some themes use your tagline as part of the home page <title> element, so it’s worth setting it to any slogan you have for your website and brand.

 The two most critical elements in general settings are the site title which is used in the title tag and the site address.
 Remember to be consistent with the site title; if you have a space in your brand name, now isn’t the time to omit that space from the site title.
-As for the site address, the most important thing to check is that it’s set correctly to either the www or non-www version of the website.
+As for the site address, the most important thing to check is that it’s set correctly to either the www or non-www version of the website (I prefer without www because it looks cleaner).
 Also, if you’re using an SSL certificate, ensure that it is set correctly to https:// rather than http://.

 Testing that these URLs behave correctly prevents multiple identical copies of the website from being served to users, which stops Google from confusing your site with duplicate content.

 Did you know there is a button in WordPress that will prevent Google from ever ranking your site?
 You’ll want to make sure that it isn’t turned on…

 Even if you only wish to prevent Google from indexing while you’re developing the domain, it can sometimes be trickier than expected to reverse the process once you’ve actually ticked the box!